-During the regular Board meeting of November 6, 2019, staff provided an update on the status of TVMWD's planning, preliminary design, and environmental review of the proposed groundwater well on TVMWD property located at the northwest corner of Miramar Avenue and Grand Avenue in the city of Claremont.
+During the regular Board meeting of November 6, 2019, staff provided an update on the status of TVMWD's planning, preliminary design, and environmental review of the proposed groundwater well on TVMWD property located at the northwest corner of Miramar Avenue and Grand Avenue in the City of Claremont.
+Subsequently, at the November 20, 2019 Board meeting, the Board directed staff to bring the resolution back for adoption at a future Board meeting to allow adequate time for staff to take neighborhood residents comments and concerns and address them accordingly.